lucia-auth/lucia/docs/pages/tutorials/github-oauth/astro.md

 Before starting, make sure you've set up your database and middleware as described in the [Getting started](/getting-started/astro) page.

 An [example project](https://github.com/lucia-auth/examples/tree/main/astro/github-oauth) based on this tutorial is also available.
-You can clone the example locally or [open it in StackBlitz](https://stackblitz.com/github/lucia-auth/examples/tree/main/astro/github-oauth).

 ```
 npx degit https://github.com/lucia-auth/examples/astro/github-oauth <directory_name>